Dharmesh-1304/repo-demo/README.md

 # repo-demo
-This is my first repository \n
+This is my first repository
-My name is Dharmesh Choudhary
+/nMy name is Dharmesh Choudhary